 Shant Kiyork struggled with his weight for years.
-He dieted, exercised, lost weight, and inevitably gained back what he lost and then some.
+He dieted, exercised, lost weight, but inevitably gained back what he lost and then some.

-Fearing that his own attempts to control his ever-greater weight were failing, he chose to have laparoscopic gastric banding surgery, commonly called lap-band surgery, in 2006.
+Fearing that his own attempts to control his constantly growing weight were failing, he chose to have laparoscopic gastric banding surgery, commonly called lap-band surgery, in 2006.

 The lap-band was appealing to Shant because it was a less invasive procedure than gastric bypass surgery.
 But it later proved to be ineffective as a weight-loss tool because, much like his yo-yo dieting, he lost a little weight initially and later gained it back.
-He also began to suffer from abdominal pain and started to have bouts of vomiting, both of which can be side effects of the lap-band.
+He also started to have abdominal pain and bouts of vomiting, both of which can be side effects of the lap-band.